Drake343/react-admin/README.md

 [FullCalendar](https://fullcalendar.io/) is a JavaScript library for displaying calendars in web applications.
 It is also included in this dashboard and can be used to display events and appointments.

-## Credits

-This project was inspired by the [Material Dashboard](https://www.creative-tim.com/product/material-dashboard-react) template by Creative Tim.

 ## License